Grabsky/Crates/README.md

 # Crates
 Simple and efficient crates plugin.

+*Even though example.yml file is generated, it's not loaded as an actual crate.
+Plugin comes with no crates and you have to add them by yourself.*

 ## Building
 To build, run `mvn install` or `mvn clean install`.
 Jar file named `Crates-[VERSION].jar` will be placed in `../git-builds/`